robingarg86/100-days-of-code/log.md

 ### Day 23: Monday, 10 December, 2018

 **Today's Progress:** Covered Chapter 8 - Closures of Swift Programming language by Apple.

+### Day 24: Wednesday, 12 December, 2018

+**Today's Progress:** On Tuesday i wasn't able to find time for reading as some other urgent deliveries.
+So on Wednesday i covered Chapter 9 - Enumerations of Swift Programming language by Apple.